 THIS DATE IN HISTORY: Feb.
 17

-1945: Maurice Richard ties an NHL single-season record with his 44th goal when he scores for the Montreal Canadiens in a 4-3 win against the Toronto Maple Leafs at Maple Leaf Gardens.
+1945: Maurice Richard ties the NHL single-season record with his 44th goal when he scores for the Montreal Canadiens in a 4-3 win against the Toronto Maple Leafs at Maple Leaf Gardens.

-Richard equals the mark set by Joe Malone, who scored 44 goals in 1917-18, the first NHL season.
+Richard equals the mark set by Joe Malone, whose 44 goals come in 1917-18, the NHL's first season.
 The victory extends Montreal's undefeated streak to 16 games (15 wins, one tie).

-1923: Cy Denneny scores his 143rd NHL goal to help the Ottawa Senators to a 2-0 victory against the Canadiens to pass Malone as the League's all-time goal-scoring leader.
-Denneny holds the record for the next 11 years.
+1923: Cy Denneny scores his 143rd NHL goal to help the Ottawa Senators to a 2-0 victory against the Canadiens.
+He passes Malone as the League's all-time goal-scoring leader and holds the record for the next 11 years.

 1927: The newly renamed Toronto Maple Leafs play their first game under the ownership and direction of Conn Smythe and defeat the New York Americans 4-1 in Toronto.
 George Patterson scores the first goal for the Maple Leafs.